gleam-lang/awesome-gleam/README.md

 Libraries for working with errors and computations that can fail.

 - [gleam-experiments/snag](https://github.com/gleam-experiments/snag) - A boilerplate-free ad-hoc error type.
-- [defgenx/glog](https://github.com/defgenx/glog) - A Gleam implementation of Erlang logger inspired from Logrus API.
+- [defgenx/glog](https://github.com/defgenx/glog) - A Gleam implementation of an Erlang logger inspired by the Logrus API.

 ## File IO